 If you are approved for a trial period payment plan, you may accept the plan by making the initial required payment.

 If you successfully complete the trial period payment plan and there is no material change in your financial circumstances and you maintain eligibility, a permanent loan modification is offered.
 At the end of the trial period, we may ask for updated income documentation to confirm your financial circumstances and your continued eligibility for a permanent loan modification.

 If your loan is owned by Fannie Mae or Freddie Mac, or your loan is a government-insured loan, the requirements to transition from a trial period payment plan to a permanent loan modification are set by the specific guidelines for your program.
-Please call customer service for more information.
+Please call Customer Care for more information.

 Short Refinance Opportunity

 If you make 3 timely payments under the trial period payment plan, we may refer you to a refinance lender.
 If you qualify and accept this option, you can refinance your loan at less than the remaining balance of your loan because the owner of your loan agrees to forgive some of your principal balance.